 - Be at least 18 years of age

 - Must have a high school degree or equivalent

 - Be a United States citizen or a resident alien

-- Be of good moral character with temperate habits (cannot have a criminal record)
+- Be of good moral character with temperate habits (cannot have a criminal record).

 In addition, you must have three years of experience in private investigative work.
-Or, you must have three years in an investigative capacity as a member of a law enforcement agency or other governmental agency.
+Or, you must have three years in an investigative capacity as a member of a law enforcement or other governmental agency.

 How to Apply

 Before you apply, review the application checklist.
-Once all documents are acquired (and in digital format for uploading) go here to begin the process online.
+Once all documents are acquired (and in digital format for uploading), go here to begin the process online.

 Join a North Carolina Private Investigator Association

-Once you have a license, we recommend that you join the North Carolina State Private Investigator Association.
+Once you have a license, we recommend joining the North Carolina State Private Investigator Association.
 The North Carolina Association of Private Investigators, Inc. was chartered in 1987 and is the oldest association of Private Investigators in the state.
 Visit the website for more information about the organization and learn how to become a member.
 Also, you’ll find news articles, newsletters, and details of upcoming events and conferences in the area.